 - proper elevation of your head.
 Your head isn’t positioned too high or too low, preventing uncomfortable bends and twists in your spine.

 - even distribution of your head’s weight.
-Your head’s mass is uniformly spread across the pillow’s surface; there are no uncomfortable pressure points.
+Your head’s mass is uniformly spread across the pillow’s surface; there are no pain-causing pressure points.

 - consistent fill density.
 Your pillow’s fill will not collapse or flatten under the pressure of your body.
 Consequently, your head and neck will be consistently aligned.